Weather or Not Revisited

 The Penguins

-What could be more joyous then a colony of penguins playing on a snowy ledge?
+What could be more joyous than a colony of penguins playing on a snowy ledge?

 This piece began with a palette of icy tones - cool sky blues, chalky whites, hints of sage, and the occasional navy mark.
 As always, I built up texture slowly, using layers of paint and texture paste to create the feeling of a frozen expanse: quiet, vast, and full of hidden life.